xylo/intellij-postfix-templates-generator/README.md

 ### Workaround

-Since Java does not allow libraries to extend existing types the common solution is to write a utility class containing the new method which takes as first parameter the source object, e.g.
+Since Java does not allow libraries to extend existing types the common solution is to write a utility class containing the new method which takes as first parameter the source object (and maybe additional method arguments), e.g.

     public class StringUtils {
       public static boolean isNumeric(String s) {...}